 Bruce will continue to be a critical LGBTQ voice on the Pittsburgh City Council

-Bruce A. Kraus, born and raised in the South Side, began serving as a member of Pittsburgh City Council on January 7th, 2008.
-Bruce proudly represents Pittsburgh’s 3rd Council District while rounding out his duties as City Council President.
-District 3 is comprised of the following neighborhoods: Allentown, Arlington, Arlington Heights, Beltzhoover, Central Oakland, Knoxville, Mt.
-Oliver, Oakcliffe, South Oakland, South Side Flats, South Side Slopes, and St. Clair.
+Born and raised in the South Side, Bruce began serving as a member of Pittsburgh City Council in 2008.
 Bruce was reelected to his seat in 2011 and sworn in for a second term on January 3rd, 2012.
-In January of 2014, Bruce was elected by his colleagues as the President of Pittsburgh City Council.
+In January of 2014, he was elected by his colleagues as the President of Pittsburgh City Council.

-Councilman Kraus’s personal history and extensive relationship with his constituents has played a key role in influencing a great deal of his work in local government.
-As Pittsburgh’s first openly gay elected official, Bruce has been a strong proponent of civil rights issues, including the Allegheny County Human Relations Commission – which serves to combat discrimination in housing, public accommodation, and employment – and the City’s first Domestic Partner Registry.
+Bruce’s personal history and extensive relationship with his constituents has played a key role in influencing a great deal of his work in local government.
+As Pittsburgh’s first openly gay elected official, Bruce has been a strong proponent of civil rights issues, including the Allegheny County Human Relations Commission, which serves to combat discrimination against gender identity and expression in housing, public accommodation and employment, and the City’s first Domestic Partner Registry.

-Council President Bruce Kraus is dedicated to fighting for the equal rights and well-being of all citizens of Pittsburgh.
-A truly community-focused public official, Bruce constantly strives to get to know the personal stories of the residents he represents.
+Bruce is dedicated to fighting for the equal rights and well-being of all citizens of Pittsburgh.
 He is constantly working towards, in his words, “A city where all people are invited to our great common table, to share in an equal voice and have every opportunity to participate in the stewardship of their futures.”